miurayuuki05/tech-wida/README.md

 ## Overview

 This application allows users to manage invoices efficiently.
-It includes features such as adding invoices with product autocomplete, displaying invoices in card format with pagination, and visualizing revenue projections using a time-series graph.
+It includes features such as adding invoices with product autocomplete, displaying invoices in card format with pagination, and visualizing revenue projections.

 ## Features